wp-insider/simple-membership/simple-membership/readme.txt

 - Note: The 'Payment Settings' tab has been moved to the 'Payments' menu.
 Allowing all payment configuration related functions to be under one menu.
 - The 'Payment Settings' menu has been divided into multiple sub-menus for better organization.
 - Added a new option in the PayPal API tab to allow manual deletion of the PayPal API access token cache.
+- The PayPal buy now (New API) button's JavaScript code has been updated to reflect the latest PayPal API related changes.
 - If WP Login form is used, our plugin will let WP handle the post-login redirection.
 - Honor the 'redirect_to' parameter in the post login redirection function.
 - Added an empty check to the Stripe buy now IPN handling function.